hewittk/hewittk.github.io/index.md

 ### [Metabolic Proteins in Climate Regulation](https://github.com/allegheny-bioinformatics-300-f2019/project-warbler/blob/master/writing/finalReport/finalReport.md)

-For my Bioinformatics class final, my lab group and I investigated the genetic basis for invasive species of birds' adaptability to new climates.
-We conducted a BLAST analysis to find genetic similarities between birds
+For my Bioinformatics class final, I collaborated with my lab group to find genetic basis for invasive species of birds' adaptability to new climates.
+We conducted a BLAST analysis to find genetic similarities between invasive birds native to cold climates that are able to adapt to and invade warm climates.
+We found similarities in these invasive species to birds that are native to warm climates in two genes: a metabolic protein involved in temperature regulation called Cytochrome c Oxidase and another metabolic protein known as NADH dehydrogenase.

 ## Research